OWASP/www-chapter-jacksonville/index.md

 March 9, 2020 - Paul Meharg - (Sonatype) AppSec and Opensource tool Management

-April 13, 2020 - Keith Perry - (Black Knight) Breaking down security for Android Applications

-May 11, 2020 - Need a presenter
+**April 13, 2020 - All meeting are on-hold due to Covid-19 social distancing